Contents

 Foods to limit if you’ve already had a kidney stone

-- Sugary drinks — especially sodas with high-fructose corn syrup.
-Linked to higher stone risk in large cohort studies.
+- Sugary drinks — especially sodas with high-fructose corn syrup, linked to higher stone risk in large cohort studies.

-- High-dose vitamin C supplements — doses above 500 to 1,000 mg per day can raise urinary oxalate.
+- High-dose vitamin C supplements — 1,000 mg a day or more can raise urinary oxalate [NKF, 2025].

 Who should talk to a doctor before changing their diet